dsomleff/react-camp/react-notes/README.md

 ```js
 useEffect(() => {...}, [dependencies]);
 ```
 Function will be called AFTER every Component rerender ONLY IF dependencies changed.
+You should add to [dependencies] "everything" that using inside effect function.
+Exceptions: You DON'T need to add state updating functions: React guarantees that those functions never change.
+DON'T need to add "built-in" APIs or functions like `fetch()`, `localStorage` etc. You must add all "things" you use in your effect function if those "things" could change because your component (or some parent component) re-rendered.

 ## Other Concepts
 - `Lift State Up` technique allow us to pass data from child to parent.